richhh520/richhh520.github.io/_news/2025-qwen3-vl.md

 ---
-title: Qwen3-VL technical report released as a core contributor.
+title: Served as a core contributor to the Qwen3-VL, technical report released.
 date: 2025-11-01 00:01:00 +0800
 ---